 Chapter 3: “Giving young people a voice”: lessons from the NHS England Youth Forum ~ Lisa Whiting, Shelia Roberts, Kath Evans and Julia Petty

-Chapter 4: RCPCH & Us: Improving the quality of healthcare by engagement and collaboration ~ Emma Sparrow and Mike Linney
+Chapter 4: RCPCH & Us: Improving healthcare through engagement ~ Emma Sparrow and Mike Linney

-Chapter 5: Innovative ways of engaging young people whose voices are less heard ~ Lindsay Starbuck, Kirsche Walker, Jack Welsh, Emma Rigby, Ann Hagell, Jeremy Sachs
+Chapter 5: Innovative ways of engaging young people whose voices are less heard ~ Lindsay Starbuck, Kirsche Walker, Jack Welch, Emma Rigby, Ann Hagell

 Part Three: Collaborative research in NHS services